 Another exception to the statute of limitations is when a claim involves fraudulent concealment on the part of the at-fault party or when a foreign object has been negligently left in the victim’s body.

 If your claim involves either of these scenarios, you will have one year to file a claim once the negligent act has been discovered even if it is more than three years after the incident.

-Now If you or someone you love has suffered because of a medical professional’s negligence, contact Greg Coleman Law for a free, no obligation consultation.
+Now If you or someone you love has suffered because of a medical professional’s negligence, contact a Knoxville personal injury attorney from Greg Coleman Law for a free, no obligation consultation.

 We will review your claim to determine if you have a case that entitles compensation.
 We will then work to construct a case that supports your claim.

 All of our services are provided on a contingency fee basis, which means we only require payment if we successfully recover compensation on your behalf.